banner

 Wyndham Lewis Project

-The Wyndham Lewis Project is a joint university project based at the University of La Rioja, Logroño, Spain, together with Nottingham Trent University and the University of Plymouth in England.
+The Wyndham Lewis Project was a joint university project based at the University of La Rioja, Logroño, Spain, together with Nottingham Trent University and the University of Plymouth in England.

 Wyndham Lewis Society

-The society publishes the Wyndham Lewis Annual and the Lewisletter.
+The society publishes the Journal of Wyndham Lewis Studies and the Lewisletter.

-The Annual is a refereed academic journal, to which you are invited to contribute.
+The Journal is a refereed academic journal, to which you are invited to contribute.

 Published numbers are described here.